 If you have relevant work experience or qualifications you may want to join at the Intermediate / Advanced Certificate level.

-Institute of Associated Bookkeepers (IAB)
+International Association of Bookkeepers (IAB)

 How to get started as a bookkeeper

 If you have the knowledge and/ or qualifications then here's what you need to get started.